BWalzer/idlescape/README.md

 - [ ] Discord bot

 ## Dev stuff
+- [ ] Refactor DTOs to better suit the application
+    - [ ] Combine ActivityOptionData with it's requirements
+    - [ ] Add items and skills to the CharacterData object
 - [ ] Testing
     - [ ] 100% code coverage
 - [ ] Handle DB errors better.
 This should be on the front end